authelia/doks/content/en/integration/proxies/traefikv1.md

 You should only include the specific IP address ranges of the trusted proxies within your architecture and should not trust entire subnets unless that subnet only has trusted proxies and no other services._

+[Traefik] by default doesn't trust any other proxies requiring explicit configuration of which proxies are trusted and removes potentially fabricated headers that are likely to lead to security issues, and it is difficult to configure this incorrectly.
+This is an important security feature that is common with proxies with good security practices.

+In the example we have four commented lines which configure `TrustedIPs` which show an example on adding the following networks to the trusted proxy list in [Traefik]:

+- 10.0.0.0/8
+- 172.16.0.0/16
+- 192.168.0.0/16
+- fc00::/7

 ## Configuration

 Below you will find commented examples of the following docker deployment: